Saint David's Day: Wales

 Many towns now hold an annual parade through the town centre.
 Concerts are held in pubs, clubs, and other venues.
 In the town of Colwyn Bay in north Wales, an annual parade through the town centre is now held with several hundred citizens and schoolchildren participating.
 Other events are centred on the parade.

 Swansea inaugurated a "St David's Week" festival in 2009 with a range of musical, sporting, and cultural events held throughout the city to mark the national day.
 For 2018, the city followed St David's Day celebrations with a two-day food festival.

 Celebrations elsewhere

+A Welsh school choir performing at the Saint David's Day reception at 10 Downing Street in 2023.

 Disneyland Paris also organises yearly events to celebrate Saint David's Day, which includes a Welsh-themed week, fireworks, parades, and Disney characters dressed in traditional Welsh attire.

 Washington, DC holds a St. David's Day congressional reception at the United States Capitol in honour of the First Minister of Wales' biannual visits.

 The Los Angeles St. David's Day Festival – National Day of Wales is the largest annual event of its kind in the United States, encompassing an eisteddfod, Celtic marketplace, classes, and a concert.